Hofer-Julian/wedding/content/en/homepage/about.md

 3) I/we would like to join, but would need time until dd-mm-yyyy to be sure! <nobr>→ 🧐</nobr>

-We hope that as many of you as possible can answer with the first option!<br/> In that fortunate case, please also share the following information with us right away:
+We hope that as many of you as possible can answer with the first option!<br/> In that fortunate case, please also share the following information with us (as mentioned in [our form](https://cloud.jusa.at/index.php/apps/forms/s/jstAx4mtPyWRD3TcBKRLdnE5)) right away:
 - How many people will you be? (relevant for families/couples)
 - Would you like to use the shuttle service from/to Salzburg main station?
 - Would you like our support finding a place to stay in Salzburg?